Norbridge Academy Family Liaison & Attendance Officer: Mrs S Townsend

 - Children that arrive late are likely to feel unsettled and are embarrassed to walk into class once it has started.

 - Children that arrive late are developing bad habits.
 It sets up your child for the future; whether at primary school, secondary school, college or work.
 They could lose their place or job if they think it is acceptable to be late.

 Classroom doors open at 8.40 and lessons begin at 8.50.
 The register is taken twice a day; once at the start of the morning session and once at the start of the afternoon session.
 Children will receive a late mark if they are not in class by 8.50am.
 The register officially closes at 9.20am, after which time pupils arriving without good reason will be marked as U which counts as a legal absence.

-For any pupils where punctuality continues to be a problem, parents/carers will receive a letter or could be invited into school to meet with Miss Townsend.
+For any pupils where punctuality continues to be a problem, parents/carers will receive a letter or could be invited into school to meet with Mrs Townsend.

-This year we will continue to reward children for achieving 100% attendance and also reward children achieving above the school target of 96.5%
+At Norbridge Academy we reward children for achieving 100% attendance and also reward children achieving above the school target of 96%